Ruhrstahl X-4: History

 The warhead consisted of a 20 kg fragmentation device that had a lethal radius of about 8 m.
 It was thought that the guidance system would allow the pilot to get the missile into this range in terms of pitch and yaw.
 But with the ranges the missile could operate at, it would be almost impossible to judge range to the target bomber anywhere near this accuracy.
-For this reason the missile mounted a proximity fuze known as a Kranich (Crane), using an acoustical system tuned to the 200 Hz sound of the B-17's engines in cruise, activated by the Doppler shift as the missile approached.
+For this reason the missile mounted a proximity fuze known as a Kranich (Crane), using an acoustical system tuned to the 200 Hz sound of the B-17's engines in cruise mode, activated by the Doppler shift as the missile approached.
 The trigger range was 7 m.

 The first flight test occurred on August 11, 1944, using a Focke-Wulf Fw 190 for the launch platform.
 Subsequent tests used the Junkers Ju 88 and Messerschmitt Me 262, although they were not launched from the latter.
 The X-4 had originally been intended for use by single-seat fighters (including the Me 262 and possibly the Dornier Do 335), but the problems in guiding both the missile and the aircraft at the same time proved unworkable.
 Instead, the X-4 was re-directed to multi-seat aircraft like the Ju 88, while the unguided R4M rocket was to be used in single-seaters.

 The X-4 was designed to be easily assembled by unskilled labour and airframe production began in early 1945 incorporating low-cost (non-strategic) materials, such as wood for fins.
 Production was hampered by Allied bombing of the BMW rocket engine factory at Stargard, though as many as 1,000 X-4s may have been completed, the missile was never officially delivered to the Luftwaffe.
 The fighter-interceptor designed to use this missile as its primary weapon was the Focke-Wulf Ta 183 Huckebein, which never got out of the project stage.

-After the war, French engineers tried to develop a domestic version of the X-7, the Nord SS.10.
+After the war, French engineers tried to develop a domestic version of the X-4, the Nord SS.10.
 200 units were manufactured between 1947 and 1950.
 However, the program was disbanded due to the dangerous pre-flight refueling involved (the hypergolic nitric acid and Tonka combination was highly explosive).